 What is Project Roadblock?

-In 2012, Project Roadblock resulted in more than 1,370 broadcast television stations and Digital Sub Channels donating almost 50,000 placements of on-air, online and mobile time and space.
-The PSAs reached 99.8% of US television households in 205 markets, with stations contributing an estimated $4.3 million dollars of air time over the six day period, up from $4.3 million in 2012.
+In 2013, Project Roadblock resulted in more than 870 broadcast television stations donating over 43,000 placements of on-air, digital subchannel, online and mobile time and space.
+Stations contributed an estimated $5.5 million dollars of airtime over the six day period, up from $4.3 million in 2012.

-Project Roadblock/Buzzed Driving Awareness is at its highest level since the campaign began.
-According to a 2011 post Roadblock analysis, 58% of the adult public, and 61% of the core target, men age 21-35, reported having seen or heard a Buzzed driving PSA following the Project Roadblock flight.
+Project Roadblock/Buzzed Driving awareness is at its highest level since the campaign began.
+According to a 2011 post Roadblock analysis, 58% of the adult public, and 61% of the core target, men age 21-35, reported having seen or heard a Buzzed Driving Prevention PSA following the Project Roadblock flight.

 Educate Your Viewers

-Sign up by completing the Station Pledge Form on the upper left side of this page, or click here.
-A list of participating stations, social networking options and links to the creative can also be found on the upper left.
+Sign up by completing the Station Pledge Form.
+The Station Pledge Form along with a list of participating stations and links to the creative can also be found on the upper left side of this page.